facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 The native code for the Android side of a Turbo Native Module requires:

-1. to create a `RTNCalculatorModule.java` that implements the module.
+1. to create a `CalculatorModule.java` that implements the module.
-2. to update the `RTNCalculatorPackage.java` created in the previous step.
+2. to update the `CalculatorPackage.java` created in the previous step.

 The final structure within the Android library should look like this: